janicechn/cs-221/README.md

-# cs-221
+# UBC CPSC 221 Basic Algorithms and Data Structures

-UBC CPSC 221 Basic Algorithms and Data Structures
+Assignments and labs using C++ in UBC course: CPSC 221 - Basic Algorithms and Data Structures